 David Kirk is Principal Tubist of the Houston Symphony and an Associate Professor at Rice University’s Shepherd School of Music, positions held since 1982.

 Mr. Kirk enjoys an international reputation for effective teaching of musicianship and the physical aspects of wind playing.
 He has presented master classes throughout North America and in Japan.
-He was selected for his teaching and playing positions during his final year of undergraduate studies at the Juilliard School.
+Kirk was selected for his teaching and playing positions during his final year of undergraduate studies at the Juilliard School in New York City.
 While at Juilliard, he studied with Don Harry.
 Kirk's other teachers include David Waters, Chester Schmitz, Warren Deck, and Neal Tidwell.

 Paula Page, born in Odessa, Texas and raised in Philadelphia, joined the Houston Symphony as Principal Harpist in 1984 and retired in 2013.
 Prior to her Houston appointment, she was a member of the Pittsburgh Symphony in the dual positions of harpist and keyboard artist.